Assistive Technology

 Cost: Free Platform: Windows

-3. Natural Reader
+Natural Reader Chrome Extension Available

 Natural Reader will read aloud web pages or documents in a variety of voices to choose from.
 The paid version allows for more voices and a wider range of documents.